logto-io/logto/packages/connector-facebook/README.md

 You can use the accounts of the test, developer, and admin users to test sign-in with the related app under both development and live [app modes](https://developers.facebook.com/docs/development/build-and-test/app-modes).

-You can also [take the app live](#take-the-facebook-app-live) directly so that any Facebook user can test sign-in with the app.
+You can also [take the app live](#take-the-facebook-app-live) directly so that any Facebook user can sign in with the app.

 - In the app dashboard page, click the sidebar -> **Roles** -> **Test Users**.
 - Click the **Create test users** button to create a testing user while testing.